vthwang/Programming-In-Haskell-Exercises/README.md

 # HaskellExercise
-The exercises answer for Programming in Haskell by Graham Hutton
+The exercises answer for Programming in Haskell(λ) by Graham Hutton